mapbox/mapboxgl-jupyter/docs-markdown/utils.md

 max_radius | Maximum radius value

 ## create_weight_stops
-Convert data breaks into a heatmap-weight ramp
+Convert a Python list of a data domain (such as `[0, 1, 5, 100, 10000]`) into a weight-ramp for a heatmap.

 ### Params
 **create_weight_stops**(_breaks_)